siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 213 Variable-Background Emergent Hydrodynamic Form.md

   \mathbf{f}_{\mathrm{bg}}.
   $$

-What is not yet derived here is the substrate-specific closure that fixes those objects from the underlying transport.
+Appendix 214 derives the first of these exactly inside the symmetric constitutive closure used in the gravity chapters.
+What is not yet derived here is the full substrate-specific closure that fixes both objects from the underlying transport.
 The novelty is that once $k$ varies, one must distinguish carefully between:

 - conserved coarse-grained energy,
 - effective inertial density,